Advita9/cryptonite_taskphase_advita/cryptography/rail-fence.md

 The flag is: WH3R3_D035_7H3_F3NC3_8361N_4ND_3ND_4A76B997
 ```

-So the final flag is:L
+So the final flag is:
 ```
 picoCTF{WH3R3_D035_7H3_F3NC3_8361N_4ND_3ND_4A76B997}